The cross-over from Townes solitons to droplets in a 2D Bose mixture: Phase diagram

-The steady-state of the two-component system is obtained by introducing the two chemical potentials $\mu_{1,2}$ and solving numerically the set of equations \eqref{eq:twocomp_time} for $\psi_i(\boldsymbol r,t) = e^{-\mi\mu_i t}\phi_i(\boldsymbol r)$.
-In particular, away from the region where the minority component is localized, the density of the bath brings the energy scale $\mu_1= g n_\infty$ and the corresponding length scale (healing length) $\xi = 1 / \sqrt{2 g n_\infty}$.
+The steady-state of the two-component system is obtained by solving numerically the set of equations \eqref{eq:twocomp_time} for $\psi_i(\boldsymbol r,t) = e^{-\mi\mu_i t}\phi_i(\boldsymbol r)$, where $\mu_{1,2}$ are the chemical potentials of each component.
+Away from the region where the minority component is localized, the density of the bath brings the energy scale $\mu_1= g_{11} n_\infty$ and the corresponding length scale (healing length) $\xi = 1 / \sqrt{2 m_1 g_{11} n_\infty}$.
+In pratice, we perform an imaginary time evolution for given $n_\infty$ and $N_2$, from which we determine $\mu_2$.
 The resulting phase diagram and a few examples of steady-state density profiles are given in Figs.\,\ref{fig1}(a)-\ref{fig1}(b).
 Before commenting on them, we discuss hereafter various approaches that allow to draw simple physical pictures for this binary mixture.